alema-r/Alessandro-Marcolini-Oniro/docs/blueprints/doorlock.rst

 #.
  Connect the DRV8871 breakout board.
 The terminal blocks go to the right, the pins you soldered on go to holes E25, E26, E27 and E28.
 #.
- Connect the lock's power supply to the DRV8871 board.
-Hole F60 to C27, and F63 to C28.
+ Connect the DC barrel jack to the DRV8871 board.
+Pin 1 (hole F60) to the VM pin on the DRV8871 board (hole C27), and pin 2 (hole F63) to the GND pin on the DRV8871 board (hole C28).
 #.
- Connect the DRV8871's IN1 port to the Arduino's digital pin 2: Hole B26 to I11.
+ Connect the DRV8871's IN1 port to the Arduino's digital pin D6: Hole B26 to I7.
 #.
- Connect the DRV8871's IN2 port to the Arduino's digital pin 3: Hole B25 to I10.
+ Connect the DRV8871's IN2 port to the Arduino's digital pin D7: Hole B25 to I6.
 #.
- Connect the lock-style solenoid to the DRV8871's MOTOR terminal block (the upper one).
+ Connect the lock-style solenoid to the DRV8871's MOTOR terminal block (the one facing the Arduino).
+The wire facing the Arduino board goes to the blue wire on the solenoid, the wire closer to the power barrel goes to the red wire on the solenoid.
 #.
  Note that the Arduino board is not connected to the barrel power plug.
 You need to power the lock with the barrel power plug and the Arduino board with its USB port, at the same time.